regret-17/more-pruning-less-/readme.md

 ## Other
 - [diyhrt.github.io](https://diyhrt.github.io/) Do It Yourself Horomone Replacement Therapy.
 Especially useful if the system is failing you (underdosing, gatekeeping), but even barring that it's an alternative to be considered to give you more control over your transition and possibly even save you some dosh.
 Both feminizing and masculinizing horomone replacements are covered.
+Also just a good resource for learning about hrt and it's effects in general.
 - [Catbox.moe](https://catbox.moe/) A nice, free, minimum bullshit image and file cloud.
 Also check out [Litterbox](https://litterbox.catbox.moe/) for hosting files which are temporary in nature and can just be deleted whenever.
 - [Photopea](https://www.photopea.com/) A port of Adobe Photoshop to browser.
 Too good to be true and yet somehow it is.
 Works better than it has any right to.
 Use [Photopea Adblock](https://userstyles.org/styles/178522/adblock-photopea) as well. uBlock already blocks ads on photopea, but the space is still reserved for the ad.
 Using this will fill the whole screen and remove the adspace.
 This is a [userscript](#userscripts).
 - [Erowid](https://www.erowid.org/) A website dedicated to harm-reduction and education for a number of drugs.
 Includes sitable and non-sitable information (such as personal experiences, opinion pieces, media writings, etc., etc.,)